 Record-Keeping

-Accurate and thorough records are essential for correct tax reporting and timely filings.
-The Illinois Department of Revenue mandates that businesses retain records documenting all sales, distinguishing taxable from nontaxable transactions, for three and one-half years after filing the relevant return.
-Required records include:
+Accurate records are essential for correct tax reporting.
+The Illinois Department of Revenue mandates that businesses retain records documenting all sales for three and one-half years after filing the relevant return.

-These records must be available for inspection during normal business hours and maintained in English.
-Failure to keep adequate records can result in penalties, including fines up to $3,000 for repeated offenses.
+Records must be available for inspection during normal business hours and maintained in English.
+Failure to keep adequate records can result in fines up to $3,000 for repeated offenses.

 Utilizing MyTax Illinois